Golf Tutorials

 The golf industry saw an opportunity to solve this common problem, and the hybrid club was born.
 Its design directly addresses the shortfalls of the traditional long iron:

-• Lower Center of Gravity (CG): The head design of a a hybrid places weight lower and further back from the face.
+• Lower Center of Gravity (CG): The head design of a hybrid places weight lower and further back from the face.
 This makes it significantly easier to launch the ball high into the air, even on shots hit a little thin or from less-than-perfect lies.
 A 3-iron, by contrast, requires much more swing speed and technique to achieve the same height.

 • Wider, Rounded Sole: Unlike the sharp 'digging' edge of an iron, the broader sole of a hybrid is designed to slide over the turf.
 This is a tremendous benefit from the rough or from a fluffy lie, as the club is less likely to get caught in the grass, twist, and ruin the shot.

 • Increased Forgiveness: The head of a hybrid functions more like a small wood, featuring a larger "sweet spot."
-This means that when you miss the precise center of the clubface, the shot will still turn out much better than a miss with a 3-iron, travels more of the way and flying a bit straighter.
+This means that when you miss the precise center of the clubface, the shot will still turn out much better than a miss with a 3-iron, traveling more of the way and flying a bit straighter.

 3-Hybrid vs. 3-Iron vs. 5-Wood: Choosing Your Weapon